davide-colombo/davide-colombo/README.md

 It's time to share with other people my experience, what I learned about the World, and hopefully help them and humanity thrive.

+My goal is to become a Software Engineer at Google.
+We'll see what happens.